Arnob1998/TensorlfowJS-React-Native/README.md

 Before you begin, ensure you have the following prerequisites installed.
 Here are the steps to install and run this application:

-- **Node.js:** ReactTensorAI is built and tested with Node.js v18.16.0.
+- **Node.js:** This app was built and tested with Node.js v18.16.0.
 You can download the recommended version [here](https://nodejs.org/).
 - **Clone this repository:** ```git clone https://github.com/Arnob1998/TensorlfowJS-React-Native.git```
 - **Navigate to the folder:** ```cd TensorlfowJS-React-Native```
 - **Install packages:** ```npm install --legacy-peer-deps```